boardfish/dissertation/contents/1-literature-review.md

 <!-- TODO: Reshuffle this paragraph? -->
 However, poor implementation does not mean technology should not be excluded from escape room environments outright.
-Instead, I feel technology has the potential to inspire change in escape rooms.
+Instead, technology has the potential to inspire change in escape rooms.
 Escape rooms and technology are inherently linked - digital escape-the-room games such as *Myst* precede and inspire physical escape rooms [@nicholson2015peeking].
+In these games, partipicants solve similar puzzles through digital means, sometimes applying and combining an inventory of objects to create new tools for use in their escape.

 These forms of escape room evade one of physical escape room maintainers' greatest anathemas - resetting these rooms is as simple as resetting the game.
 Whether this is done by restarting an attempt, restarting the game, or removing save files and starting over, it is often trivial compared to how long it takes to reset escape rooms. @liam2019 explains that resetting rooms can often take as long as 15 minutes, and that it is something escape room maintainers seek to optimise; the shorter a reset takes, the more time is available to welcome customers.

 Commercial escape rooms are often permanent fixtures.
 This means that more immersive environments and more complex physical puzzles can be built.
 However,